 By: Kristine A. Uhlman, Diane E. Boellstorff, Saqib Mukhtar and Mark L. McFarland

 The management decisions you make on your property can significantly affect the quality of your drinking water and your family’s health.
-These decisions can also affect your potential legal liability and the value of your property.
+They can also affect your potential legal liability and property value.

-CAFOs are defined according to the type and number of animals on a site.
-If you have more than 150 horses, 300 head of beef cattle, or 200 head of dairy cattle, contact the TCEQ to determine if you need a water-quality protection permit.
+To operate, a CAFO must have a permit from the Texas Commission on Environmental Quality (TCEQ).
+A CAFO is defined based on the type and number of animals on the site.
+If you have more than 300 head of beef cattle, 200 head of dairy cattle, or 150 horses, contact the TCEQ to determine whether you need a water-quality protection permit.

-The requirements may differ by county; for example, Bosque, Comanche, Erath, Hamilton, Hopkins, Johnson, Rains, and Wood Counties allow fewer livestock on site than do other Texas counties.
+The requirements may differ by county.
+For example, Bosque, Comanche, Erath, Hamilton, Hopkins, Johnson, Rains, and Wood Counties are more restrictive in the number of livestock permitted on site.

-The questions in Table 1 may help you identify potential risks associated with storing animal manure and wastewater.
+The questions in Table 1 may help you identify potential risks associated with livestock feeding and holding pens.
 Many of these situations can lead to contamination of your drinking water.